 Using the data

-Record the sightings in the Atlas of Living Australia (See ALA User Guide 4 – How to log a sighting).
-The students will then be able to see their sightings appear on the map.
+You could record the sightings in the Atlas of Living Australia via iNaturalist Australia (See User Guide 4 – How to log a sighting).
+The students will then be able to see their sightings appear as dots on the map.

 Did you see the birds that you predicted you would see?
 Why/why not?